Sherburn-in-Elmet railway station

 Sherburn-in-Elmet railway station serves the town of Sherburn in Elmet in North Yorkshire, England.
 The station is located approximately 1 mi from the town centre.

 The railway through Sherburn-in-Elmet was opened in 1840 by the York and North Midland Railway.
 The station was closed on 13 September 1965 but reopened in 1984 by British Rail with local authority support.

 Sherburn-in-Elmet is on both the Dearne Valley Line and the Hull-York Line towards Selby.
 Trains to/from the latter use the curve south of the station to the former Leeds and Selby Railway at Gascoigne Wood Junction, which was opened just a few months after the main Y&NMR route.
 This line became the main rail route between Hull and York after the route via Market Weighton and Beverley fell victim to the Beeching Axe in November 1965, though many of its trains were in turn diverted via the newly constructed north curve at Hambleton and the East Coast Main Line Selby Deviation when this opened in 1983.
-Since the mid-1990s though, a number of Hull - York trains have reverted to the old route to provide Sherburn with commuter links to and from York in the wake of cutbacks to the Dearne Valley line timetable (this had seven trains each way when the station reopened in 1984, but now has only two - see below) and avoid the increasingly busy ECML.
+Since the mid-1990s though, several Hull - York trains have reverted to the old route to provide Sherburn with commuter links to and from York in the wake of cutbacks to the Dearne Valley line timetable (this had seven trains each way when the station reopened in 1984, but now has only three - see below) and avoid the increasingly busy ECML.
+Since the winter 2023 timetable change, a small number of TransPennine Express services between York, Castleford and Manchester Piccadilly pass through the station each day apart from Sundays (the first such timetabled trains since January 1970).
+However, they do not stop here.

 Facilities

-The station is unmanned and has waiting shelters on each platform (but no other permanent buildings).
+The station is unstaffed and has waiting shelters on each platform (but no other permanent buildings).
 Tickets must be bought in advance online, or from the Ticket Vending Machine (TVM) located inside the waiting shelter on the York-bound platform.
 Train running information is provided by timetable posters and telephone (a payphone is located on platform 2).
 The two platforms are linked by a barrier level crossing formerly used by road traffic - wheelchair users are advised not to use this due to gaps in the boards.
 There are access ramps to both platforms.